james-see/image-protector/README.md

 ### Disabling right-clicking on entire page.

 This is a simple snippet of javascript.
+I use jquery for brevity in the example.js file.
+It turns off right clicking of any img tage with class named 'protected'.

+Here is the code:

+	function NoClick() //turns off right clicking of mouse on desktops for any img with class named protected {

+	$('body').on('contextmenu', '.protected', function(e){ return false; });
+	}